(Click on the link below. It may take a few minutes

 that have committed various immoral and criminal acts (with

 prosecutions) passing though the area from other states looking to make

-a quick buck teaching and organizing chess.
+a quick buck here by teaching and/or organizing chess activities.
 The quality of the chess

-teaching from such entities is usually quite poor.
+teaching from such entities has also been really, really poor.

 from the risk of potential criminal activity, individuals and

-organizations that pop-up from time to time and attempt to teach chess
+organizations that pop-up from time to time from out of state and attempt to teach chess

 The individual running the organization usually has limited chess